How to assign DEP devices to Hexnode?

 - Terms and Conditions: Skipping this step prevents users from seeing the Terms and Conditions windows to the user.

 - Move from Android: Skip this step to hide it from the users.
 Hiding it will prevent users from migrating from their Android devices.

 - Keyboard: When this is skipped, the keyboard setup pane will not get displayed.

 - Watch Migration: Disabling this block the users from migrating Apple Watch data during start-up.

 - iMessage and FaceTime: Skipping this prevents users from setting up iMessage and FaceTime in the Setup Assistant Screen.

 - Passcode: Hides the screen to set up passcode when the device is first set up.

 - Zoom: Skip the step to use Zoom which shows larger text and controls.
-Needs iOS 6 or above for this feature.
-Zoom can be setup from the first setup screen.
+Zoom can be set up from the first setup screen.

 Renew DEP Server Token